peter-huang0402/tmp_test/README.md

           - settings   : Vcores ID.
 Please don't use the first vcore of physical CPU and repeated vcores which lfsm_io_thread has been using.

     - hba_intr_name    : Assign specifc vcores to HBA's interrupt handler \
-          - value      : Get the prefix of HBA's interrupt name in /proc/interrupt \
+          - value      : Get the prefix of interrupt handler's name of HBA in /proc/interrupt \
           - settings:  : Vcores ID.
 Please use independent vcore and don't use repeated vcores which lfsm_io_thread and lfsm_bh_thread have been using.

 * Configure SOFA settings \